CryptozombiesHQ/cryptozombie-lessons/fr/1/events.md

       }
 ---

-Our contract is almost finished!
-Now let's add an **_event_**.

-**_Events_** are a way for your contract to communicate that something happened on the blockchain to your app front-end, which can be 'listening' for certain events and take action when they happen.

-Example:

 Notre contrat est presque fini ! nous allons maintenant ajouter un **_ évènement _**.

 Un **_ évènement _** est un moyen pour votre contrat d'indiquer à votre application frontale (front-end) que quelque chose vient d'arriver sur la blockchain, l'application frontale pouvant être «à l'écoute» de certains événements pour prendre des mesures quand ils se produisent.